felipe-miranda-marreiros/blog-api/README.md

 ### Known Issues

 #1 DDD:
-- This project violates the Rich Domain approch (Value Objects, Entities, AggregateRoots, Domain Events, Domain Services) on this project.
+- This project violates the Rich Domain approach (Value Objects, Entities, AggregateRoots, Domain Events, Domain Services).
 Insted I decided to use Anemic Domain with emphasis on invariants only.
 I don't have much time to elaborate this kind of features in TypeScript.
 However, you can see the same project but in Java (Spring Boot) here (soon).

 #2 Authentication and Authorization:
-- This project violates the generic subdomain rule.
+- This project violates the generic subdomain approach.
 A generic subdomain is an area of the business that is important for operations but doesn't provide a competitive advantage.
 We shouldn't build authentication or authorization, but instead "buy, don't build".
 Alternatives like Keycloak and OAuth2 are battle tested and secure.

+#3 Cohesion and Layered Architecture
+- Layered Architecture can be welcome on medium-size projects.
+This means that the level of cohesion can decreased when adding more UseCases, making it hard for developers read, find modules and business rules.
+Vertical Slice Architecture or Feature-Based approaches can be a better alternative for refactoring later on.